playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 - Windows
 - macOS

-It's an undeniably powerful way to share code between web applications and your mobile apps; particularly within small teams that either don't have the knowledge or the capacity to go fully native.
+It's an undeniably powerful way to share code between web applications and your mobile apps, particularly within small teams that either don't have the knowledge or the capacity to go fully native.

 Similarly, [monorepos](https://monorepo.tools/) can be a fantastic way to share code between multiple projects with a similar tech stack.